 - When To Go For Mezzanine Fund?

-For a better understanding of the concept, let us look at the characteristics mezzanine fund:
+For a better understanding of the concept, let us look at the characteristics of a mezzanine fund:

 - These are subordinate to senior debt but are senior to common equity when it comes to the priority of payments.